In very simple terms a landlords property maintenance obligations in brief are as follows:

 The tenancy agreement may set out clauses which stipulate who is liable for what repair.
 If the landlord has undertaken within the tenancy agreement to do all the repairs the tenant can enforce these obligations as set by the tenancy agreement.
 The landlords’ liability will depend upon the precise wording of the relevant clauses within the tenancy agreement.

 It is important to distinguish ‘repair’ from ‘improvement’ within the tenancy agreement.
 The word ‘repair’ is confined to the renewal or replacement of subsidiary parts of the building; improvement is adding things to the property that do not already exist.
 The law does not impose an obligation on the landlord to effect improvements unless he has expressly agreed to do so in the tenancy agreement.
 Therefore repairing a leaking gutter would be classed as a repair.
 If the tenant wanted a conservatory that would be classed as an improvement and to my knowledge not many landlords would sanction this work.
+The whole issue of repair and improvement is also important for tax purposes as HMRC will scrutinise this when decided what's allowable for income and capital gains purposes.

 If the terms of the tenancy agreement place the repairing obligation on the tenants the question of whether or not this would be enforceable depends on the length of the tenancy and the type of repairs.
 If a tenant has a periodic tenancy agreement or a fixed term tenancy agreement for less than 7 years, most of the major repairing obligations will be placed on the landlord by virtue of Section 11 of the Landlord and Tenant Act 1985.